SkiFire13/master-thesis/chapters/background/1-lattices-tuples.typ

   The least fixpoint of $f$, written $lfp f$, is the smallest of such elements, while the greatest fixpoint of $f$, written $gfp f$, is the biggest.
 ]

-#lemma("Knaster-Tarski")[
+#theorem[Knaster-Tarski @tarski][
   Let $(X, sub)$ be a complete lattice and $f: X -> X$ a monotone function.
 The set of fixpoint of $f$ forms a complete lattice with respect to $sub$.
 ]

 Kleene iteration @kleene also gives us a constructive way to obtain a least or greatest fixpoint by repeatedly iterating a function starting from the least or greatest element of the lattice.
-However it should be noted that it may not be efficient enough or even possible to compute a fixpoint is such a way, be it because it requires too many iterations (potentially an infinite amount in case of non-finite lattices) or because representing the actual solution takes too much space, and we're interested only in some specific characteristics of it.
+However it should be noted that it may not be efficient enough or even possible to compute a fixpoint is such a way, be it because it requires too many iterations (potentially an infinite amount in case of non-finite lattices) or because representing the actual solution takes too much space, and we are interested only in some specific characteristics of it.

 // TODO: Ok simplified version?
-#lemma("Kleene iteration")[
+#theorem[Kleene iteration @kleene][
   Let $(X, sub)$ be a complete lattice and $f: X -> X$ a monotone function.
 Consider the ascending chain $bot sub f(bot) sub f(f(bot)) sub dots.h.c sub f^n(bot) sub dots.h.c$, it converges to $lfp f$.
 In other words, $lfp f = join { f^n (bot) | n in bb(N) }$.
 Similarly $gfp f = meet { f^n (top) | n in bb(N) }$.
 ]